Benndot/Connect-X-Pygame/ReadMe.md

 The game itself is your standard Tic-Tac-Toe / Connect X game.
 A grid is constructed, consisting of squares aligned in rows and columns.
 Squares change color when hovered over, white if it's the player's turn and red if it isn't, and all actions on this grid have sound effects associated with them as well.
 Upon the user's click during their turn, a square is filled with the user's symbol.
-The CPU for their part, randomly selects their own square during their turn.
+The CPU on their turn, has a variety of methods it uses to determine what move to make.
 Win and tie checks are then run to determine if either player has won.

 If the win / tie check comes up positive, the user is brought to a post-game screen where the user can choose to save a replay of their game, which they can replay in the replay menu accessible from the main menu.
 Resets are afterward